droglenc/NCNRS349/resources/Syllabus-Current.md

 ### Preparation Guides
 *Philosophy*: I want you to have some background in the topic before you come to class; thus, you will be asked to prepare for material prior to class.
 This percentage and the grading process described below acknowledges your effort for this work.

 You should prepare (neatly) **hand-written**,[^WriteNotType] answers to the "Preparation Guide" provided for each module's preparatory material.
-Your "Preparation Guide" answers will be turned in via GradeScope ([quick link on class homepage](../){:target="_blank"}) **by 11:59 pm (1 minute before midnight) on the day before the module is covered in class** (see [Modules page](Dates-Current.html)).
+Your "Preparation Guide" answers will be turned in via GradeScope ([quick link on class homepage](../){:target="_blank"}) **by 11:30 am on the day the module is covered in class** (see [Modules page](Dates-Current.html)).
 The "assignment" on Gradescope will have the module name and "-- prep" suffix.
 I will grade your answers according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">